dopeboy/curriculum-2.0/units/2-HTML/lessons/1-BasicTags/README.md

 ## Introduction of new material #3 (“I Do”)

 Before starting this section ask students to close their laptops one more time.
-Provide a very brief lecture on <head></head>.
+Provide a very brief lecture on the head tag.
 There are 2 slides in the Google Presentation to use (see references).

 ## Independent practice #3("You do")